microsoft/botframework-components/generators/generator-bot-enterprise-assistant/README.md

 # @microsoft/generator-bot-enterprise-assistant [![NPM version][npm-image]][npm-url]

-A bot with Azure Language Understanding (LUIS) and common trigger phrases used to direct the conversation flow to help customers accomplish common business tasks.
+A bot with Azure Language Understanding (LUIS), Enterprise Calendar skill, Enterprise People skill and common trigger phrases used to direct the conversation flow to help customers accomplish common business tasks.
 [Learn more](https://aka.ms/EnterpriseAssistant)

 ### Recommended use

 - Create a sophisticated bot
 - Customize and extend sophisticated example dialogs, bot logic, language understanding and bot responses
+- Enterprise assistant-style bots that use Office 365 features

 ### Included capabilities